isomerpages/moe-jurongsec/_our-experiences/CCA Performing Arts/Chinese Orchestra.md

 # Chinese Orchestra
 ![](/images/JS_Chinese%20Orchestra.jpg)

-The Chinese Orchestra is a thriving performing arts CCA that places a strong emphasis on encouraging individual brilliance.
-Our pupils took part in the SYF 2021 Junior Challenge, which undoubtedly improved their educational experience.
-Additionally, we encourage our students to participate in the NTU Confucius Institute's Chinese Music Instrumental Grading Examinations in order to strengthen their musical proficiency.
+The Chinese Orchestra is a vibrant performing arts CCA that values and celebrates individual excellence.
+Our students showcased their musical talent and skills by participating in the SYF 2021 Junior Challenge, which greatly enhanced their learning experience.
+Moreover, we provide our students with opportunities to further develop their musical abilities by encouraging them to take part in the Chinese Music Instrumental Grading Examinations organized by the NTU Confucius Institute.

 |   |   |